-In aesthetic medicine, plasma can successfully treat multiple skin concerns, such as the following: scarring, stretch marks, acne, xanthelasma, warts, moles, fibromas, seborrheic keratosis and a host of other skin lesions.
-However, plasma pen treatments are best known for their ability to perform non-surgical blepharoplasty (i.e. a non-surgical eyelid lift).
+In aesthetic medicine, plasma can successfully treat multiple skin concerns, such as the following: scarring, stretch marks, acne, xanthelasma, warts, moles, fibromas, seborrheic keratosis, and a host of other skin lesions.
+However, plasma pen treatments are best known for their ability to perform non-surgical blepharoplasty (i.e. non-surgical eyelid lifts).

 Non-surgical blepharoplasty using plasma is rapidly becoming an alternative to surgery.

 Some of the many benefits are:

 less risk of damage to the underlying muscles and tissues